 Kennedy Space Center

 It’s not a secret that everybody would love to observe the rocket-launching site they saw on TV.
-The Kennedy Space Center is situated in Orlando, Florida, and is globally known for being the place of the Apollo 11 launch.
+The Kennedy Space Center is situated outside of Orlando, in Merritt Island, Florida, and is globally known for being the place of the Apollo 11 launch.
 Visitors are given an incredible opportunity to feel the atmosphere of the first successful mission to send a human to the moon.
 The interesting thing is that Kennedy Space Center is officially open and functions as a NASA site with free access for all wanting to not only observe a real rocket launch but also take the greatest space adventure on Earth.

 Delta Blues Museum

 The Delta Blues Museum in Clarksdale, Mississippi, will please lovers of music and those ready to be a part of the history of American music.
 Two outstanding blues musicians, Sam Cooke and Muddy Waters, worked in Clarksdale and spread their art throughout the whole country.
 The Delta Blues Museum serves as the symbol of their memory and invites all visitors to feel the spirit of the blues in the land where the blues began.

 You may not be a fan of Elvis Presley, but touring his former house in Memphis, Tennessee, will turn you into one.
 Visiting Graceland is a great opportunity to see everything that belonged to the “king” and understand his life and legacy.
 Visitors are allowed to take a tour and see all of Elvis’s golden records, his extraordinary costumes, vintage cars and expensive jewelry.
 Elvis Week August 9-17 brings fans from around the world for panels, concerts, contests and a gospel brunch.